OutWooods/memory-gatsby/project-plan.md

 [] Set one big review day (or choices of algorithm)

+   [] Maximal efficiency

+   [] More convinient

 [] Write brief guide to site

    [] What each part means

    [] Routing to pages

+   [] Tips on making good cards

+[] Start adding advice to people

    [] If someone gets something wrong multiple times in a row - e.g. 3 times, suggest doing a hint

    [] Can always just check wrong cards

    [] Max new cards is toggabled, after a few days

    [] Max cards in a day is toggable after a few days

-## Questions

-1. How do you keep data persisting between pages? (context?)
+   [] Tips at different stages - hints

 ## Future ideas

 1. Properly tracking events

-2. Guides

-3. Tips at different stages - hints

-4. Tips on making good cards
+  - Aka have a database - probably laravel backend with accounts

+2. Dual system - real and online cards

+3. Mathematical systems

 5. Tags
+   - Able to add tags
+   - Able to do decks by tag
+   - Or do all together

 6. Stats page - where everything is

+## School based usage
+ - Individual accounts (essentially separate site - maybe just be an entirely separate site?)
+    - Can make own cards
+    - Can make own decks
+    - Can share decks
+    - Will add new cards as you request

+ - Teacher and student accounts
+   - Teachers can create student accounts
+   - Teachers can reset student's passwords
+   - Students make up their own password
+   - Teachers can see and manage student passwords

+ - Teachers can create and share cards with teachers in same school
+   - see data for their students
+   - make up decks

+- Students can
+   - Add cards to their deck
+   - Send cards to their teacher to approve (and then share)

 ## Random notes